gchchung/TeloSearchLR/README.md

 # Test the installation by calling the help function
 TeloSearchLR.py -h
 ```
-Alternatively, create a new environment named "telosearchlr-env" to install TeloSearchLR.
+Or install in a new environment named "telosearchlr-env".
 ```bash
 # Create a new conda environment, install TeloSearchLR and dependencies, then activate the environment
 conda create -n telosearchlr-env -c bioconda -y telosearchlr && conda activate telosearchlr-env